-Take your rest to the next level with fully customizable sleep via our comparison of 5 split-king size adjustable bed bases (i.e. 2 Twin XL bases placed together).
-Adjustable beds are a great decision for those that have limited mobility or suffer from chronic back pain – check our Buying Guide, Pros vs. Cons, at the end of our comparison of 5 major brands.
-You’ll also find our answer for how Medicare might pay for your new adjustable bed.
+Take your rest to the next level with fully customizable sleep via our comparison of several split-king size adjustable bed bases (i.e. two Twin XL bases placed together).
+Adjustable beds are a great decision for those that have limited mobility or suffer from chronic back pain.
+Check our Buying Guide, Pros vs. Cons, at the end of our comparison of these four major brands: Nolah, Puffy, Layla, and Brentwood.

-- Firstly, decide on a (king-size) mattress.
+- Firstly, decide on a (king-size) mattress (or a Twin XL, if appropriate).
 Several types of mattresses (latex, memory foam, and air mattresses) are compatible with adjustable beds.
-However, innerspring mattresses contain a rigid border and won’t work with folding and bending motions of split-king adjustable beds.
+However, innerspring mattresses contain a rigid border and won’t work with the folding and bending motions of split-king adjustable beds.

-- Find a prebuilt adjustable bed base.
+- Find a pre-built adjustable bed base.
 Most reputable brands’ adjustable beds are delivered to your home mostly assembled.
-It shouldn’t take you more than 10 minutes with a couple of pages of instruction for you to have a fully-working split-king adjustable bed.
-The Nectar video above clearly exemplifies you do not need White Glove Delivery Service.
+It shouldn’t take you more than 15 minutes with a couple of pages of instructions for you to have a fully-working split-king adjustable bed.

 - Check the warranty in detail.
-Reputable adjustable bed manufacturers will offer warranties ranging from 10 to 20 years on the bed base.
-It’s a good idea to make sure you’ll have 1 year minimum of free on-site labor and technical support.
+Reputable adjustable bed manufacturers will offer guarantees ranging from 10 to 20 years on the bed base.
+It’s a good idea to ensure you’ll have a 1-year minimum of free on-site labor and technical support.

 - Weigh the pros and cons.
 While the pros always outweigh the cons, it’s always good to know the positive and negative aspects of owning a split-king adjustable bed.
 Check them here, below.